Worcestershire sauce: Lea & Perrins

 Lea & Perrins as sold in the U.S.

 The Lea & Perrins brand was commercialised in 1837 and continues to be the leading global brand of Worcestershire sauce.

-On 16 October 1897, Lea & Perrins relocated manufacturing of the sauce from their pharmacy in Broad Street to a factory in the city of Worcester on Midland Road, where it is still made.
+On 16 October 1897, Lea & Perrins relocated manufacturing of the sauce from their Broad Street pharmacy in Worcester to a factory on Midland Road, where it is still made.
 The factory produces ready-mixed bottles for domestic distribution and a concentrate for bottling abroad.

 In 1930, the Lea & Perrins operation was purchased by HP Foods, which was in turn acquired by the Imperial Tobacco Company in 1967.
 HP was sold to Danone in 1988 and then to Heinz in 2005.

 Some sizes of bottles sold by Lea & Perrins in the United States come packaged in dark glass with a beige label and wrapped in paper.
 Lea & Perrins USA explains this practice as a vestige of shipping practices from the 19th century, when the product was imported from England, as a measure of protection for the bottles.
 The producer also claims that its Worcestershire sauce is the oldest commercially bottled condiment in the U.S. The ingredients in the US version of Lea & Perrins also differ somewhat, in that the US version (which include distilled white vinegar, molasses, sugar, water, salt, onions, anchovies, garlic, cloves, tamarind extract, natural flavourings, and chili pepper extract) replaces the malt vinegar used by the UK and Canadian versions with spirit vinegar.